pranavop45/hostel-management-system/README.md

 ## 🚀 Overview

-PRANAV Hostel Management System is a modern JavaFX-based desktop application designed to manage hostel operations efficiently.
+Hostel Management System is a modern JavaFX-based desktop application designed to manage hostel operations efficiently.

 This version is **fully functional without any database**, using local storage to simulate real-time operations like Add, Update, Delete, and Fees management.